Hozy0/BioInfo/Sequence Alignment.md

 > [!Info] Global Alignment Problem
 >![[Global Alignment Problem]]

-Biologists often employ global sequence alignment to assess the overall similarity between two genes or sequences.
-This type of alignment is particularly useful for identifying shared structural and functional characteristics.
-For instance, when two genes exhibit a significant global alignment score, it suggests a broader sequence similarity, potentially indicating a common ancestry or shared biological functions.
-This insight can be valuable for exploring evolutionary relationships, identifying conserved protein domains, or inferring related biological processes.

 >[!info] Local Alignment Problem
 >![[Local Alignment Problem]]

-At first glance, it might seem Global alignment is better than Local alignment, but they are used for two different purposes.

-Hello Amir
+So, how do we know which alignment is better?
+The choice between global and local alignment <u>depends on the analysis's specific biological questions and objectives</u>.

+**Global alignment** is used when biologists want to assess the *overall similarity between two genes or sequences*.
+For instance, when two genes exhibit a significant global alignment score, it suggests a broader sequence similarity, potentially indicating a common ancestry or shared biological functions.
+On the other hand, biologists often employ **Local alignment** to identify *shared regions between two genes*, and it is useful for identifying specific functional domains, motifs, or conserved regions within a larger sequence.
+Similar local regions may indicate that both genes are controlled by the same regulatory elements or are bound by common regulatory proteins.

+## Scoring Gaps

+We previously assigned a fixed penalty $\sigma$ to each indel.
+But the problem with this is that if we have many consecutive gaps, this penalty may be too severe.
+Often, a series of $k$-indels may represent *a single evolutionary event rather than $k$ events*.